Stress & Anxiety in Dogs - AniForte UK

 Additionally or independent to using a supplement such as AniForte Calm & Relax, here are some things you can do to help your pet during fireworks:

-• Create a cosy hiding place, build a tent or even create a den, somewhere in the home where they will feel secure and in control.
+• Create a cosy hiding place, use a crate, build a tent or even create a den, somewhere in the home where they will feel secure and in control.

 • Try to walk them during daylight hours to avoid fireworks.